CFPB Barred, For Now, From Naming Company Under Investigation

 Enforcement and Penalties

-An applicant or employee alleging a violation of the Ordinance has one year to bring a claim to the Department.
+An candidate or employee alleging a violation of the Ordinance has one year to bring a claim to the Department.
 The Department is vested with subpoena power for items relevant to its investigation.
 If the Department determines that a Covered Employer has violated the Ordinance—whether based upon a complaint or its own investigation—the Department must issue a written notice to the Covered Employer requiring immediate cure and possibly imposing administrative fines.

 The Ordinance also provides a private right of action against a Covered Employer, provided the civil action is not brought until administrative remedies are exhausted.
 Simply put, the individual must have reported the alleged violation within one year to the Department and the administrative enforcement process must be completed or a hearing officer’s decision must be rendered, whichever is later.
 The civil action must be filed within one year of the later of the completion of the Department’s enforcement process or the issuance of the hearing officer’s decision.
 Penalties and administrative fines for violations (with the exceptions of notice and record-retention violations) are up to $500 for the first violation, up to $1,000 for the second violation, and up to $2,000 for the third and subsequent violations.
 Violations of the notice and record retention requirement provisions are up to $500 per violation.
 Amounts are determined based on the willfulness of the employer’s action(s) and other material factors determined by the Department.